grafana/athena-datasource/README.md

 To enable async query data support, you need to set feature toggle `athenaAsyncQueryDataSupport` to `true`.
 See [Configure feature toggles](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#feature_toggles) for details.

+### Async Query Caching

+To enable [query caching](https://grafana.com/docs/grafana/latest/administration/data-source-management/#query-caching) for async queries, you need to be on Grafana version 10.1 or above, and to set the feature toggles `useCachingService` and `awsAsyncQueryCaching` to `true`.
+You'll also need to [configure query caching](https://grafana.com/docs/grafana/latest/administration/data-source-management/#query-caching) for the specific Athena datasource.

 ## Query Result Reuse

 Query result reuse is a feature that allows Athena to reuse query results from previous queries.
 You can enable it per query by selecting the `Enabled` checkbox under the `Query result reuse` section in the query editor.
 Learn more in the [AWS Athena documentation](https://docs.aws.amazon.com/athena/latest/ug/reusing-query-results.html).